 - MP3s, WMA and other lossy compressed audio formats are generally poor quality and, if it can be helped, best not used for cutting Dubplates or Mastering.
 The best formats are WAV and AIFF.

 - Never convert a MP3/WMA to WAV/AIFF as this does not improve the audio quality, it may in fact degrade it.

 - If ripping tracks from a CD then rip as a 16bit 44.1kHz WAV/AIFF.
-If ripping from vinyl rip as a 16bit/24bit 44.1kHz (or higher) WAV/AIFF and not too loud.
+If ripping from vinyl rip as a 16bit/24bit 44.1kHz (or higher) WAV/AIFF and not too loud, never normalise/maximise the files.
 If downloading from an online music store please download the highest quality format they offer and do not do anything to them before sending to us, just send as they come.

 - 24bit WAV/AIFF with a sample rate of 44.1kHz or above is best.